-Sematext Synthetics is the direct response to our customers’ need to better their users’ experience by simulating interactions with the website or application.
-Using synthetic monitoring, Sematext can identify business-critical web performance metrics, send alerts in case of a failure, monitor the availability of your APIs, and even benchmark your website against competitors.
+Sematext’s API monitoring service is part of Synthetics, a suite of tools meant to respond to the customers’ need to better their users’ experience by simulating interactions with the website or application.
+Using synthetic monitoring, Sematext can identify business-critical web performance metrics, send alerts in case of a failure, monitor website uptime, and even benchmark your website against competitors.

 When looking at the pricing plans, you’ll see three options, the Standard and Pro packages that cost $29 and $99 a month, and the option of choosing a Pay-as-you-Go package where you pay a flat fee for each monitor and start at just $2 a month.

-Amongst the most recognized open source monitoring solutions for API’s and web services in cloud applications, Prometheus is best for mission-critical applications due to its inherited simplicity.
+Amongst the most recognized open source monitoring solutions for API’s and web services in cloud applications, Prometheus is best for mission-critical applications due to its inherent simplicity.

 Prometheus provides extensive documentation with detailed instructions on how the tool works, how to set it up, and use it to get the most out of it.
 It’s worth noting that the official Prometheus website has a blog dedicated to exploring use cases, tips, tricks, and features writers all over the world using Prometheus in their day-to-day operations.